-Additionally, PEDA has not performed a comprehensive study of the inflow of stormwater from the residential and commercial properties or from the CXS railroad catch basin as potential sources of pollution due to the uncontrolled nature of these portions of the stormwater drainage basin.
-PEDA anticipates evaluating the areas summarized above in the first quarter of 2026 after the PEDA Site 9 Redevelopment project is complete.
+PEDA has not performed a comprehensive study of the inflow of stormwater from the residential and commercial properties or from the CXS railroad catch basin as potential sources of pollution due to the uncontrolled nature of these portions of the stormwater drainage basin.
+At this time PEDA does not anticipate evaluating the CSX railroad catch basin and the inflow from the residential area to the north.